jgerh/NeMo/README.md

 ### Get Started with NeMo 2.0

-- Refer to the [Quickstart](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/quickstart.html) for examples of using NeMo-Run to launch NeMo 2.0 experiments locally and on a slurm cluster.
+- Refer to the [Quickstart](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/quickstart.html) for examples of using NeMo-Run to launch NeMo 2.0 experiments locally and on a Slurm cluster.
 - For more information about NeMo 2.0, see the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/index.html).
 - [NeMo 2.0 Recipes](https://github.com/NVIDIA/NeMo/blob/main/nemo/collections/llm/recipes) contains additional examples of launching large-scale runs using NeMo 2.0 and NeMo-Run.
 - For an in-depth exploration of the main features of NeMo 2.0, see the [Feature Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/features/index.html#feature-guide).
 - To transition from NeMo 1.0 to 2.0, see the [Migration Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/migration/index.html#migration-guide) for step-by-step instructions.
+- For information on using optional packages with NeMo, refer to [Best Practices for NeMo Developers](https://docs.nvidia.com/nemo-framework/user-guide/latest/best-practices.html).

 ## LLMs and MMs Training, Alignment, and Customization